sdradic/sdradic/README.md

 - :telescope: I’m working as a Full-Stack Engineer.

-- :seedling: Studying cloud and electronics.
+- :seedling: Studying AI and Cybersecurity.

-- :zap: In my free time, I solve coding problems and work on projects.
+- :zap: In my free time, I solve coding problems and study video game creation.

 - :mailbox: How to reach me: sdradic95@gmail.com